fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 | ``Tc``                  | Type-checker |
 | ``IL``                 | Abstract  IL = F# representation of .NET IL |
 | ``Ilx``                 | Extended Abstract IL = .NET IL plus a coulpe of contructs that get erased |

+## Optimizations

+The optimizations are performed in `Optimizer.fs`, `Detuple.fs`, `InnerLambdasToTopLevelFuncs.fs` and `LowerCallsAndSeqs.fs`.

+The optimizations in `Optimizer.fs` are:
+* propagation of known values (constants, x = y, lambdas, tuples/records/union-cases of known values)
+* inlining of known lambda values
+* eliminating unused bindings
+* eliminating sequential code when there is no side-effect
+* eliminating switches when we determine definite success or failure of pattern matching
+* eliminating getting fields from an immutable record/tuple/union-case of known value
+* expand tuple bindings "let v = (x1,...x3)" to avoid allocations if it's not used as a first class value
+* propogating cutting big functions into multiple methods, especially at match cases, to avoid massive methods that tak a long time to JIT
+* removing tailcalls when it is determined that no code in the transitive closure does a tailcall nor recurses

+### Potential future optimization: better inlining

+From [this user voice request](http://fslang.uservoice.com/forums/245727-f-language/suggestions/6137978-better-inlining-analysis-and-heuristic-algorithms): It would be great if the compiler can inline away CPS compositions like the following.

+      let inline f k = (fun x -> k (x + 1))
+      let inline g k = (fun x -> k (x + 2))
+      (f << g) id 1 // 4

+That thread includes the insightful comment:

+> The problem I've described in one of the links Jack has linked to is actually more basic than the OP's.
+It's that the first order function passed as an argument to a second order function is not inlined even if both the second and first order functions are marked as inline.
+This makes it so that using second order functions always comes with a performance penalty, which is not the case for first order functions.

 ## Compiler Startup Performance